DataBiosphere/terra-cli/README.md

 The `terra app execute ...` command is intended for debugging and lets you execute any command in the Docker container, not just the ones we've officially "supported" (i.e. gsutil, bq, gcloud, nextflow).

+### Exit codes
+The CLI sets the process exit code as follows.

+- 0 = Successful program execution
+- 1 = User-actionable error (e.g. missing parameter, workspace not defined in the current context)
+- 2 = System or internal error (e.g. error making a request to a Terra service)
+- 3 = Unexpected error (e.g. null pointer exception)